zoha-khan853/DevelopersHub-DS-Internship-Task-Phase-2/README.md

 Most important features were: call duration, account balance, age Longer phone calls strongly predict subscription Customers contacted too many times are less likely to subscribe

+# Task 2: Customer Segmentation Using Unsupervised Learning
+# Objective:
+Segment mall customers into distinct groups based on Annual Income and Spending Score using KMeans clustering.
+These segments help businesses create targeted marketing strategies for each customer group.

+# My Approach:
+Loaded Mall Customers Dataset — 200 records and 5 columns Performed EDA by plotting age, income and spending score distributions Scaled features using StandardScaler for better KMeans performance Used Elbow Method to find the best number of clusters which was 5 Applied KMeans Clustering and assigned each customer to a cluster Measured cluster quality using Silhouette Score Visualized clusters using PCA and t-SNE
+Proposed marketing strategy for each segment

+# Results and Findings:
+Successfully divided 200 customers into 5 distinct segments Cluster 0 — Low Income Low Spenders — offer discounts and budget deals Cluster 1 — High Income Low Spenders — target with premium campaigns Cluster 2 — Medium Income Medium Spenders — offer membership programs Cluster 3 — Low Income High Spenders — offer installment payment options Cluster 4 — High Income High Spenders — treat as VIP with exclusive offers PCA and t-SNE both clearly showed 5 well separated customer groups Annual Income and Spending Score were the most important features